DGCLab/PERREO-Pipeline/README.md

 In this step there are two main options: simple trimming with cutadapt and a more complex trimming performed firstly with cutadapt and then with trimGC.py script in order to remove additional GC nucleotides added by specific sequencing kits. <br>
 <br>
 If adapters had been removed previously and the trimming step should only be taken into account to remove low quality reads, user must not include -adapt_r1 and -adapt_r2 arguments while running the pipeline.<br>
+In case the user also want to remove polyA tails, he/she must include that -polya argument as following: -polya polya.

 ## Alignment